wiseman-timelord/Cpp-Vulkan-Agi/README.md

 Project Status: Alpha; under development.
 To produce, some awesome interface for the Qwen-Agent framework....

 ### Current Work
-1. There are placeholders in main_launch in the main function, this will require to be completed...
-- Placeholder to show the initial model response
-- Proceed with setting up Gradio and other components
+1. Completing the scripts...
+- check output was complete.
+- Question and Complete, any placeholders found in scripts.
+- Determine if all the code is implemented, by going over qwen-agent tutorials.
+- pretty sure the llama.cpp code is mostly there, however we do want to examine the syntax, and ensure we utilize arguments in the command lines optimally and correctly.
+- We do want to take advantage of the features in the framework, ensure to investigate framework examples further.
-2. Complete script to bug free version that can startup and shutdown.
+2. Bugfix scripts to a bug free version that can startup and shutdown.
 3. Complete Gradio Interface, does it work with win 10 python 3.12, what can we expect, what are possibilities.
-4. We do want to take advantage of the features in the framework, ensure to investigate framework further.
+4. investigave correct operation through gradio interface, ensuare all features working correctly.
-5. Correct, Improve and Expand...
+5. Improve and Expand...
 - After code context begins to become an issue, then optimize and make more dynamic and compacted, the functions.
 - Other Llama.cpp binaries available need researching again, and integrating into the configurator.
 - a youtube demonstration video, to gain interest and guide people.